-Your organisation ensures Participants autonomy and independence is supported, including decisions about relationships and sexual expression.
-This may involve helping identify and respecting Participant wants and needs in relationships, intimacy and sexual expression.
+Your organisation ensures participants' autonomy and independence is supported, including decisions about relationships and sexual expression.
+This may involve helping identify and respecting participant wants and needs in relationships, intimacy and sexual expression.

-- Documented Statement of Participant Rights includes the Participant's right to intimacy, personal relationships and sexual expression that is in line with their personal values and interests - ☐ Participant Information Pack includes a Statement of Participant Rights, and an explanation of how your organisation supports a Participant's autonomy - ☐ Staff education and training on autonomy and Participant's independence, particularly in relation to intimacy and sexual expression
+Documented Statement of Participant Rights includes the participant's right to intimacy, personal relationships and sexual expression that is in line with their personal values and interests

+Participant Information Pack includes a Statement of Participant Rights, and an explanation of how your organisation supports a participant's autonomy

+Staff education and training on autonomy and participant's independence, particularly in relation to intimacy and sexual expression

-Autonomy: A Participant's ability to act on their own values and interests and have independence on their own thoughts and actions.
-E.g. Participants can act on their own wants and needs when determining what their supports look like.
+Autonomy: A participant's ability to act on their own values and interests and have independence on their own thoughts and actions.
+E.g. participants can act on their own wants and needs when determining what their supports look like.

-☐ Documentation showing how Participant autonomy is respected, and Supported Decision-Making is facilitated in relation to intimacy and sexual expression is kept on Participant's records
+Documentation showing how participant autonomy is respected, and supported decision-making is facilitated in relation to intimacy and sexual expression is kept on the participant's records

-- ☐ Assist Participants to identify their needs and goals in relation to intimacy, relationships and sexual expression, and support them with positive risk taking in pursuit of these needs and wants - ☐ Actively inform Participants of their rights to autonomy, independence and choice and how your organisation will uphold these rights
+Assist participants to identify their needs and goals in relation to intimacy, relationships and sexual expression, and support them with positive risk taking in pursuit of these needs and wants

+Actively inform participants of their rights to autonomy, independence and choice and how your organisation will uphold these rights

-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION • Head to Health - Sexuality and Intersex People • Reimagine - LGBTIQ+ Communities Hub • National LGBTI Health Alliance
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

+- Head to Health Sexuality and Intersex People

+- Reimagine LGBTIQ+ Communities Hub

+- LGBTI+ Health Australia